hklcf/Adhell3/README.md

 The developer is then responsible how this app will be used and I don't take any responsibilities of any damages caused by this app. <br/>

 The Knox SDK can be downloaded here: https://seap.samsung.com/sdk/knox-android <br/>
-The Knox License key can be obtained here: https://seap.samsung.com/license-keys/create#section-knox-sdk <br/>
+The ELM License key can be obtained here: https://seap.samsung.com/license-keys/generate/edu <br/>
 The API can be found here: https://seap.samsung.com/api-references/android/reference/packages.html

 Official Discord: https://discord.gg/hfreZum